sylvesterdas/digi-admin/replit.md

 - Updated footer to use midnight background instead of generic gray
 - All components now use the new color system via CSS variables
 - Removed unused Geist package dependency
+- Fixed text readability issues by introducing accessible link colors (lagoon teal) for text on light backgrounds
+- Updated all interactive elements (links, buttons, icons) to use the more accessible link color
 - Note: Project uses Lucide React for icons rather than Font Awesome 6 Pro (modern alternative)

 **November 3, 2025 - Government Services Portal Transformation**